Ericonaldo/Sports-Analytics-Challenge/README.md

 Note that the raw data is difficult to handle, which spend the most of time of a solo player like me (can only work during spare time) on organizing data/input and features.
 With more time, I think I can try more ideas because the fundamental codes had been establised and more "algorithmic" works can be easily done.

 At last, thanks the organizors and sponsors for providing a amazing detailed Opta data which I have never seen before.
 I always want to make some things with my knowledge of AI.
-This can be a great start for a soccer-fan researcher as me.
+This can be a great start for a soccer-fan researcher as me (who want a chance to watch the live in the stadium, haha...).